 - Provide an arena for multidisciplinary interactions between basic and clinical scientists interested in establishing high-quality translational research programs in pediatric pharmacology.

 - Serve as national resource for training and career development of new scientists electing to pursue careers in the conduct of translational research in high-priority areas of pediatric developmental pharmacology.

 - Facilitate important community outreach and education efforts to increase awareness and convey the importance and implications of this research.

 Sites within the Specialized Centers for RPDP currently aim to:

 - Advance clinical and basic pharmacology, pharmacokinetic, and clinical therapeutic knowledge of antimicrobial and anti-inflammatory agents used in infants, children, and adolescents

 - Identify the best combinations of biomarkers to predict response and toxicities and evaluate the therapeutic benefit of treating children with life-threatening cancers who are at high risk for severe adverse drug effects

 - Increase the body of knowledge on variability in pediatric drug response through genomic- and ontogeny-linked dose individualization and clinical optimization

-- Bridge pharmacodynamic biomarkers and clinical outcomes in pediatric inflammatory diseases and investigate novel anti-inflammatory therapies in children to find specific inflammation biomarkers that can be used to monitor therapy
+- Bridge PD biomarkers and clinical outcomes in pediatric inflammatory diseases and investigate novel anti-inflammatory therapies in children to find specific inflammation biomarkers that can be used to monitor therapy

 - University of California, San Diego